Yankees vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have won 32 of the 53 games they were favored on the moneyline this season (60.4%).
+- The Yankees have been the moneyline favorite 54 total times this season.
+They've finished 33-21 in those games.

-- New York has played in three games as moneyline favorites with odds of -190 or shorter and won every time.
+- New York has a 22-7 record (winning 75.9% of its games) when it has played as moneyline favorites of -145 or shorter.

-- The Yankees have an implied moneyline win probability of 65.5% in this matchup.
+- Based on this game's moneyline, the Yankees' implied win probability is 59.2%.

-- New York has played in 88 games with over/under set, and have combined with opponents to go over the total 38 times (38-45-5).
+- New York has played in 89 games with set over/under, and have combined with opponents to go over the total 39 times (39-45-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!